Police say Methuen woman drove her Jeep at bar patrons, staff

 Police charged Cassandra Cabrera, 24, of 20 Washington St., Methuen, with multiple offenses including assault to murder, assault and battery with a dangerous weapon, reckless operation of a motor vehicle, leaving the scene of property damage and personal injury, and malicious destruction of property in excess of $1,200.
 Only minor injuries were reported, police said.

-Police said Cabrera was driving a 2014 Jeep Wrangler when at approximately 11 p.m.
-Wednesday she drove her Jeep toward an employee of Moonshiners Lounge, who was standing outside the 103 Washington St. country-themed bar and grille.
+Police said Cabrera was driving a 2014 Jeep Wrangler when at approximately 11 p.m. on Aug.
+25 she drove her Jeep toward an employee of Moonshiners Lounge, who was standing outside the 103 Washington St. country-themed bar and grille.

 Police said Cabrera was involved in two confrontations earlier that night and that the initial crash resulted in significant damages to the lounge, damages to a city fire hydrant and minor injuries to a patron of the lounge.